Women in 1940s Spain: The 1940s

-During the 1940s, the number of women in Málaga for food acquisition related crimes sentenced to Caserón de la Goleta increased.
+During the 1940s, the number of women in Málaga sentenced to Caserón de la Goleta for food acquisition related crimes increased.
 The city itself had a severe food shortage and typhus was common.
-Women would get to the prison and happily suck on orange peels because that was more than was available on the streets of Málaga.
-The prison would not protect them from typhus and other diseases which continued to spread throughout the prison where women were put six to a room designed for two.
+Some women would willingly get sent to prison in order to be able to suck on leftover orange peels because that was considered to be more plentiful than what was available on the streets.
+The prison was rife with typhus and other diseases whose spread throughout the prison was aided by the cramped conditions where women were put six to a room designed for two.

 During the 1940s and 1950s, Francoism said prisoners could be redeemed by the Church.
 Consequently, promulgating the faith was often made a condition of release.
-One rule required that for prisoners with children to receive subsidies, they needed to be married.
+In order for prisoners with children to receive subsidies, they needed to be married.
 As a result, many women got married behind bars and had their children baptized as Roman Catholics.

 The most popular novels written by women in the 1940s and 1950s were romance novels (novelas rosas), outselling all other types of women's writings.
 These were not serious literary works, but were intended for mass consumption.
-The 1940, 1950s and 1960s were a period where the broader male dominated literary establishment refused to take women's literary efforts seriously.
-Francisco García Pavón asked in an interview about women's writings, "Are women's arms to weak for the oars of a great novel?" to which he basically answered yes.
-Consequently, there was very little serious criticism of women's writings and an erasure of their efforts in the immediate post war period.
-When their works were criticized, they were often compared only to works of other women in the past and found wanting.
+This period was male-dominated and literary establishments refused to take women's literary efforts seriously.
+Consequently, there was very little serious criticism of women's writings.
+When their works were criticized, they were often compared only to works of other women.
 Some criticism in literary publications would comment on a female writers appearance, while taking very little note of her actual writings.
-When good women writers like Carmen Nonell were recognized, they were recognized in ways that sought to erase their gender.
+When socially acclaimed women writers like Carmen Nonell were recognized, they were recognized in ways that sought to erase their gender.

 Women's rights and feminism

-One of the issues for feminists in the 1930s, 1940s, 1950s and 1960s was they never were able to successfully challenge the regime's definition of womanhood as motherhood.
+One of the issues for feminists in the 1930s and 1940s was that they never were able to successfully challenge the regime's definition of womanhood as motherhood.
 Those who did were not viewed as representative of the movements they came from.
-This included feminists in the pre-Civil War period like Hildegart Rodriguez and Lucia Sánchez Saornil.
-More common was for feminists to embrace the concept of motherhood, with Federica Montseny among this type of feminist.
+This included feminists in the pre-Civil War period such as Hildegart Rodriguez and Lucia Sánchez Saornil.
+It was more common for feminists to embrace the concept of motherhood, with Federica Montseny as an example.